nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ![find activity command](images/user-guide/findactivity.png)

 ## Edit student details: `edit`
-Edits an existing student's details in the application by the Index provided and the areas that the user wants to edit
+Edits an existing student's details in the list Index provided and the parts that you want to edit
 - Format: `edit INDEX [n/NAME] [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS] [cc/CLASS] [s/STATUS] [act/ACTIVITIES]`
   - Edits the student at the specified `INDEX`
   - `INDEX` denotes the list index of the student in the displayed list